 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy enables those with regular income to develop a repayment plan for a portion of their debts.
+A Chapter 13 bankruptcy enables those with regular income to develop a repayment plan for a portion of their debts.
 Under Chapter 13, debtors propose a repayment plan on which they intend on making installments to creditors over a three to five year period.
 Depending on the debtor’s current monthly income, will determine whether they are eligible for a 3 year or 5 year period.
 If the debtor’s monthly income is greater than the state’s applicable median, they must typically repay for a five year term.
 Those with lower incomes, typically qualify for a three year period.
 A Chapter 13 may provide an opportunity to save a home from foreclosure.
 By filing under Chapter 13, individuals can stop foreclosure proceedings potentially curing delinquent mortgage payments over a specified time.
 Chapter 13 also protects third parties who are liable with the debtor on “consumer debts.”
 Finally, Chapter 13 acts like a consolidation loan under which the trustee distributes payments to creditors.
-For more information on Chapter 13 Bankruptcy, click here.

 Chapter 11 Bankruptcy